Steve Jobs: Pixar and Disney

 In October 2005, Bob Iger replaced Eisner at Disney, and Iger quickly worked to mend relations with Jobs and Pixar.
 On January 24, 2006, Jobs and Iger announced that Disney had agreed to purchase Pixar in an all-stock transaction worth $7.4 billion.
 When the deal closed, Jobs became The Walt Disney Company's largest single shareholder with approximately seven percent of the company's stock.
 Jobs's holdings in Disney far exceeded those of Eisner, who holds 1.7%, and of Disney family member Roy E. Disney, who until his 2009 death held about 1% of the company's stock and whose criticisms of Eisner—especially that he soured Disney's relationship with Pixar—accelerated Eisner's ousting.
 Upon completion of the merger, Jobs received 7% of Disney shares, and joined the board of directors as the largest individual shareholder.
 Upon Jobs's death his shares in Disney were transferred to the Steven P. Jobs Trust led by Laurene Jobs.

-After Jobs's death, Iger recalled in 2019 that many warned him about Jobs, “that he would bully me and everyone else”.
-Iger wrote, “Who wouldn't want Steve Jobs to have influence over how a company is run?", and that as an active Disney board member “he rarely created trouble for me.
-Not but rarely”.
+After Jobs's death, Iger recalled in 2019 that many warned him about Jobs, "that he would bully me and everyone else".
+Iger wrote, "Who wouldn't want Steve Jobs to have influence over how a company is run?", and that as an active Disney board member "he rarely created trouble for me.
+Not never but rarely."
 He speculated that they would have seriously considered merging Disney and Apple had Jobs lived.
-Floyd Norman, of Pixar, described Jobs as a "mature, mellow individual” who never interfered with the creative process of the filmmakers.
-In early June 2014, Pixar cofounder and Walt Disney Animation Studios President Ed Catmull revealed that Jobs once advised him to "just explain it to them until they understand” in disagreements.
+Floyd Norman, of Pixar, described Jobs as a "mature, mellow individual" who never interfered with the creative process of the filmmakers.
+In early June 2014, Pixar cofounder and Walt Disney Animation Studios President Edwin Catmull revealed that Jobs once advised him to "just explain it to them until they understand" in disagreements.
 Catmull released the book Creativity, Inc. in 2014, in which he recounts numerous experiences of working with Jobs.
 Regarding his own manner of dealing with Jobs, Catmull writes: